 “If you tell a customer, ‘Hey, use drip in every single application,’ and drip doesn’t work well in one application, then that customer will assume that drip systems don’t work in general,” says Komara.
 “So if we had cases where drip wasn’t the practical way to go, we’d recommend a different product.
 We’d lose the sale, but gain the client’s trust while also educating him.”
 The Komaras continued working at Salco for several years, overseeing new product development, scheduling and learning as much as they could about drip, hydraulics and other facets of irrigation.
 In June of 2007, they sold Salco but continued to work there.
 However, after a year, the couple decided it was in their best interest to part ways and go in their own direction.

 They relocated to Rancho Cucamonga, California, and started their own irrigation business, which they named GPH.
 Their concept was to establish a company that would specialize in large-area drip irrigation installations.
 Most drip irrigation systems are marketed towards small residential properties, but the Komaras saw a growing demand for drip irrigation in the commercial market.
 Their systems would be installed on larger sites such as parks, slopes along freeways and so on.
+Explains Komara, “Our strategy with GPH was to engineer and develop a higher-performing product than what existed in the industry.
+With our product, we’ve actually engineered it to the point where it could fit just about any application.”
+As president of the company, Travis’ role is all-encompassing.

 Taking with them the knowledge they gained during their time at Salco, the Komaras make education a key ingredient in their company’s operations.
 They will spend a great deal of time talking with their customers face-to-face, walking with them through jobsites and explaining the various factors that determine what kind of irrigation system they should install.
 This way, not only do they get to know their customers, but their customers truly get to know them and what it is they do.
 The Komaras also pride themselves on paying attention to small details.
 “Shipping top-quality products in a short turnaround time frame is a top priority for us,” he says.
 “We want to match the quality of our products with the service we give our customers.”